HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 {{ figure_markup(
   image="flexbox-grid-mobile.png",
-  caption="Adoption of flexbox and grid by year as a percent of mobile pages.", description="Bar chart showing the adoption of flexbox and grid by year as a percent of mobile pages.
+  caption="Adoption of Flexbox and grid by year as a percent of mobile pages.", description="Bar chart showing the adoption of Flexbox and Grid by year as a percent of mobile pages.
 Flexbox adoption grew from 2019 to 2020 from 41% to 63% of mobile pages.
 Grid adoption grew from 2% to 4% over the same time period.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=1879364309&format=interactive", sheets_gid="1330536609", sql_file="flexbox_grid.sql"